 Find your DTI by plugging your financial numbers into Trulia’s affordability calculator.
 The percentage is found by dividing your debt by your income.
-For example, if your total debt is $3,000 a month (including your new mortgage payment), and your gross income is $6,000 a month, your DTI would be 50 percent.
-That’s probably too high for a mortgage.
-Lenders typically prefer DTI to be no more than 36 percent—although some lenders will allow a DTI of 43 percent—or even a bit higher.
+For example, if your total debt is $3,000 a month (including your new mortgage payment), and your gross income is $6,000 a month, your DTI would be 50%.
+Lenders typically prefer DTI to be no more than 36%—although some types of mortgages allow for a DTI of 50%.
 To lower yours, you can pay down debt or bring in more income.

 3. Think about your down payment.

-An ideal down payment in the eyes of a lender is 20 percent of the home’s purchase price.
-By putting down 20 percent, you don’t have to pay private mortgage insurance (PMI), which is usually between 0.5 percent and 1 percent of the loan.
+An ideal down payment in the eyes of a lender is 20% of the home’s purchase price.
+By putting down 20%, you don’t have to pay private mortgage insurance (PMI), which is usually between 0.5% and 1% of the loan.
 It can also make you a more attractive borrower.

 4. Pick the right type of mortgage.